Minerva Press: Publications

 After his retirement in 1804, Lane was succeeded as proprietor of the Minerva Press by his partner, Anthony King (A. K.) Newman, who gradually dropped the Minerva name from his title pages during the 1820s.
-Later books published by the press bear the imprint "A. K. Newman & Co."Authors such as Emma Parker ("Emma de Lisle") and Amelia Beauclerc, who wrote for Minerva Press in the 1800s, are obscure today, and the market for Minerva's books became negligible after the death of its charismatic founder.
-At the peak of its success, however, the press was "the most prolific fiction-producer of the age."
+Later books published by the press bear the imprint "A. K. Newman & Co."
+Authors such as Emma Parker ("Emma de Lisle") and Amelia Beauclerc, who wrote for Minerva Press in the 1800s, are obscure today, and the market for Minerva's books became negligible after the death of its charismatic founder.

-Since the nineteenth century the name "Minerva Press" has been used by at least one other press, unconnected with the original firm (i.e. Minerva Press, Delhi.)

 Valancourt Books reprints

 Valancourt Books began reprinting Minerva Press titles in 2005, beginning with the anonymously published The Animated Skeleton (1798).
 They have gone on to reissue over twenty titles, most with scholarly introductions.

+Minerva Press Ltd. (1995-2002)

+"But Minerva Press managed to survive into the 20th Century, where it ended up a vanity and subsidy publisher."(?)

+A close friend and fellow UCL student of Chris Martin, Tim Crompton looked at a copy of Philip Horky's book, Child's Reflections, Cold Play, published by a Minerva Press Ltd., a London, UK vanity publisher, with offices in India (Minerva Press India Pvt.
+Ltd., New Delhi) and the USA.
+The book title inspired the name Coldplay.
+The author is not Phillip Sidney Horky, a Professor of Ancient Philosophy, Durham University, who got a PhD, Classics, from University of Southern California in 2007.

+"Minerva Press Ltd., a UK vanity publisher with branches in India and the USA, was the subject of two exposes by the BBC.
+More than 40 authors sought redress from this company, alleging false promises, production of shoddy books, and general failure to fulfill contractual promises.
+When Minerva finally went bust, it left behind over £2 million in debt, as well as unpaid staff and multitudes of unhappy authors."